yonglin-wang/formality-styler/README.md

 # Formality Styler
 Web demo for formality classifier (fasttext model) and style rewriter (tranformer model trained with fairseq).
 Code includes training and deployment.

+This is the Capstone Project for my Master's degree in Computational Linguistics.

+**Documentations:**

+The presentation slides for this project can be found [here](https://docs.google.com/presentation/d/1Of4xggftqHpqkNu3ScqmyCKTcWLXGX_xYwy8eH4FVXA/edit?usp=sharing).
+A conference-proceeding-style writeup that briefly describes the project can be found [here](doc/project_writeup.pdf).

+A full list of test set output can be found [here](https://docs.google.com/spreadsheets/d/1IAvSQ_EjUZaAXhmhohLXbTaJTUXgigtiuWhpsCKGo7E/edit?usp=sharing) (available to Brandeis accounts only).
+The actual presentation was not recorded, but a recording of myself rehearsing is available [here](https://drive.google.com/file/d/1FVtSmmfepF_tAQNSIuBBQ90phF0vdBa5/view?usp=sharing) (available to Brandeis accounts only).

 # How to Run
 ## Prerequisites